Marcus Vinicius D'Almeida: Career

 He won a silver medal in the individual competition at the 2014 Summer Youth Olympics, in Nanjing, China, where he was the flagbearer for Brazil.

 At the 2019 Pan American Games, he won the silver medal, losing only to Canadian Crispin Duenas, bronze medalist at the 2013 World Archery Championships, for a tight 6x4 score.

 At the Olympic Games in Tokyo 2020, by beating Dutchman Sjef van den Berg and advancing to the round of 16, he obtained the best result of a Brazilian archer in the history of archery in the Olympics.
 He was eliminated in the round of 16 by Italian Mauro Nespoli, who finished with Olympic silver in this competition.
 Nespoli hit all the arrows in the most central part of the target (always getting 9 or 10 points).

 In September 2021 he won the first medal in Brazil's history at the World Archery Championships.
 He won the silver medal, in a competition that featured all the medalists of the Tokyo Olympics.

 In June 2022, he reached the 4th place in the world ranking after the title at the World Cup in Paris, where he defeated three Olympic champions, two of them South Koreans.

+In February 2023, he became the first Brazilian to lead the world archery ranking in his category, the recurve bow.
+On May, he won his second title at a stage of the Archery World Cup with a win on the second stage in Shanghai.
+On August, at the 2023 World Archery Championships in Berlin, D'Almeida went on to win his second World Championships medal, with a bronze, defeating 6–4 Indonesia's Arif Dwi Pangestu.
+Two weeks later, he won a bronze medal at the 4th stage of the 2023 Archery World Cup in Paris and, onde 10 September, he won another gold medal on the Final World Cup stage in Hermosillo, Mexico, defeating at the final south korean Lee Woo-seok 6–4, the most important title of his career.